ethnh/ethnh/README.md

 ## Hi mom 👋

+I plan every step so that my anonymity will not only exist today, but also in 10 years.

+The reason that generative AI is booming is not that it produces value for customers, but rather that it consumes a lot of what the folks with money to spare are selling.
+This is a cynical and incomplete model for what’s happening; it doesn’t explain everything.
+But it has helped me see some things that I was missing

+“Only those who have the patience to do simple things perfectly will acquire the skill to do difficult things easily.” – Friedrich Schiller

+“The truth is generally seen, rarely heard.” – Baltasar Gracian

+“Think of all the beauty still left around you and be happy.” – Anne Frank

+“Conquer yourself rather than the world.” – Rene Descartes

+“One should use common words to say uncommon things.” – Arthur Schopenhauer

+“Hang on to your youthful enthusiasms – you’ll be able to use them better when you’re older.” – Seneca

+“I would rather be a devil in alliance with truth, than an angel in alliance with falsehood.” – Ludwig Feuerbach

+“Every man is guilty of all the good he did not do.” – Voltaire

+“The busier we are, the more acutely we feel that we live, the more conscious we are of life.” – Immanuel Kant

+The sad thing about speculative investing is that it's zero sum.

+“The individual has always had to struggle to keep from being overwhelmed by the tribe.
+If you try it, you will be lonely often, and sometimes frightened.
+But no price is too high to pay for the privilege of owning yourself.” – Friedrich Nietzsche

+“Reason has always existed, but not always in a reasonable form.” – Karl Marx

+“People demand freedom of speech as a compensation for the freedom of thought which they seldom use.” – Søren Kierkegaard

+“In individuals, insanity is rare; but in groups, parties, nations and epochs, it is the rule.” – Friedrich Nietzsche

+“I have always thought the actions of men the best interpreters of their thoughts.” – John Locke

+“I love those who yearn for the impossible.” – Johann Wolfgang von Goethe

 confirming biases, giving people comfort with truthiness in place of being well informed - it's the new opiate of the masses

 The vulnerable mind fits ambiguous information to its own preconceptions and expectations.